-- b) carbon credit revenues are the decisive element in overcoming each barrier - c) at least one of the alternatives does not face significant barriers - 2) Otherwise, proceed to Step 3 (investment analysis) if permitted by the applicable methodology, or conclude that the project activity is not additional.
+- 1) Where all of the following conditions are met, proceed to Step 4 (common practice): - a) Implementation of the project activity would be prevented by barriers. - b) At least one of the alternatives does not face significant barriers. - c) Carbon credit revenues are the decisive element in overcoming each barrier. - 2) Otherwise, proceed to Step 3 (investment analysis) where permitted by the applicable methodology, or conclude that the project activity is not additional.